mmilburn/codecrafters-http-server-python/README.md

 # TODO

-- [ ] Refactor code to be more pythonic
+- [ ] Refactor code to be more pythonic.
 - [ ] Restructure the project into a codebase that is simple to maintain and extend (demonstrate how I approach _software engineering_ versus just slinging code).